 There are no laundry facilities on the grounds.
 A Laundromat is twenty miles away in the town of Toppenish.

 We will begin the week on Sunday night at 6PM.
 Please schedule flights/driving time accordingly.
 Don’t forget rest stops, meals, etc. We ask that you arrive between 4 and 5pm in order to unload, settle in, and REST.
-We recommend the group eats supper prior to arrival or pick something up and bring it along.
-Cold cereal, oatmeal, and 2% milk is provided for you to prepare Sunday breakfast.
-If your group did not have a chance to shop on Saturday prior to arrival, food buying will occur after worship, which means lunch will be rather late—so eat a lot of cereal for breakfast!
+We recommend the group eats supper prior to arrival and pick something up for the first days breakfast.
+Most food buying often occurs during your first morning on the reservation…which means lunch is often a little later than normal—so eat a lot of cereal for breakfast!

 Pets.
 We recommend you leave your pets at home.
 However, if you wish to bring a pet with you, please keep four things in mind: 1) If fluffy has a taste for skin (especially curious-kid skin), leave him/her at home.
 2) If you arrive in an RV, generators are not allowed to run on-site.
 If Fluffy is a Malamute, your RV is not well ventilated, and it’s 100 degrees outside, Fluffy may not be very comfortable.
 3) There are coyotes, bears, and cougars in the area.
 We cannot guarantee that if Fluffy comes with you, Fluffy will be leaving with you.
 4) Fluffy must remain leashed at all times.

 Internet service: WiFi at the Farm is not the best and only available to group leaders.
 If you stay at the Grange or Methodist church there is no WiFi available.